ServiceNow Agile Development: Top Benefits & Tools

 Don't let sunk cost trap you in a static system

-It's easy to stick with a plan just because you’ve already spent time or money on it.
-But past effort shouldn’t lock you into a system that no longer works.
-That’s the sunk cost fallacy—and it’s surprisingly common in software development.
+It's easy to stick with a plan just because you've already spent time or money on it.
+But past effort shouldn't lock you into a system that no longer works.
+That's the sunk cost fallacy, and it's surprisingly common in software development.

 The work you've already done doesn't go to waste when you transition to agile.
 In fact, it becomes the foundation for a more flexible, responsive approach.
 Agile gives you the structure to start improving in smaller, faster cycles without scrapping everything that came before.